-School District 189 is providing Educational Technology and Data solutions to assist educators with integrating technology into their instructional practices while expanding the ways we use data for research and accountability.
+School District 189 is providing Educational Technology solutions to assist educators with integrating technology into their instructional practices while expanding the ways we use data for research and accountability.
 With educational technology as our focus, teachers learn technology-enhanced instructional strategies and tech-rich resources to use with students.
 Students also have access to educational resources used in the classroom and recommended resources for use at home and on the go.

 Technological advances have changed the way we live and learn in this information age.
 Our district employs Skyward as its Student Management System which provides our administrators, staff, teachers, and families with online access to the following data:

 As a result, School District 189 uses data for decision-making, state and federal reporting requirements, and technology integration.

 Our mission is to provide the technical support, instructional tools, training, and resources needed to cultivate 21st-century learning environments in all of our schools grade Pre-K to 12.
 Research shows that learning with technology has a positive impact on student achievement.
 Our goal is to give our students and teachers the professional development resources needed to become more comfortable with using technology for educational purposes, thereby promoting lifelong learning for students, teachers, administrators, staff, and parents.
 State standards require teachers to incorporate the use of technology into their instructional practices and national technology standards charge school districts to ensure their students are digitally literate.
 Most of our district’s curriculum adoptions require teachers to use technology in instruction, while all of our state and national assessments are computer-based.
 Therefore, the need for effective uses of educational technology rooted in national and state standards and data in curriculum and instruction is extremely important for our district.